Alignment, purpose, and the business of intent

 Talking about purpose is one thing.
 Finding it, applying it, sticking to it… that’s the tricky part.
 That’s where I can help.
 If you aren’t ready for hands-on help, this blog explores the connection between money and purpose, plus everything that contributes to the two.

 What makes you a better business owner: logic or creativity?
-Americans tend to favor left brain thinking, but I’d advise against that approach.
+Americans tend to favor left brain, or logical, thinking, but I’d advise against that approach, as it could actually harm you as an entrepreneur.
+Let’s dig into why that is.

-Money is one of the leading causes of conflict in relationships.
+Money is a leading cause of conflict in relationships.
 Each partner brings different experiences, habits, and goals to the table.
-Instead of avoiding money talks, think of them as an opportunity to strengthen your relationship and align on common goals.
+Instead of avoiding money talks, use them as an opportunity to strengthen your relationship and align on common goals.

 Parenting comes with no shortage of decisions and stresses, both big and small.
 One of the trickiest parts of being a parent?
 Knowing when to say yes and when to say no. Find that balance using a family mission statement.